Barb's poem "Brian Eno & the Buddha" has been nominated for a Pushcart Prize!

-Barb was raised in southern California and moved to the Bay Area to attend college when she was seventeen.
-She earned a Bachelor’s degree in Clinical Psychology at U.C.
-Berkeley, and a Master’s degree in Clinical Psychology at JFK University in the 1980’s.
+Barb Reynolds was raised in southern California and moved to the Bay Area to attend college when she was seventeen.
+Barb earned a Master’s degree in Clinical Psychology and spent 22 years as an Emergency Response child abuse investigator.
+She also traveled to Los Angeles monthly for 25 years to help with her family’s real estate business.

-Barb retired on her 50th birthday in 2012, and took her very first poetry class with Jude Nutter.
-The first piece Barb published was in January of 2014: Triptych for Christopher, about Barb’s stepson who died of AIDS in 2009.
-That poem became “the most read piece in the history of A & U Magazine.”
+Barb retired on her 50th birthday and, although she had always written, took her very first poetry class with Jude Nutter, a poet she had long admired.
+Jude would become Barb’s writing mentor and teacher from then on.
+The first poem Barb published was Triptych for Christopher, about her stepson who died of AIDS in 2009.
+It became “the most read literary piece in the history of A & U Magazine.”

 Recommended Links: